 What you won’t find on the tundra are trees.
 After all, that is how it got its name – tundra comes from the Finnish “tunturia” which means treeless land.
 The winds are harsh here, and most of the plants that grow on the surface of the tundra grow in clusters to form a natural barrier against the wind.

-There are over 400 different types of plants that bloom on the tundra, but few plants that are associated with year round growth.
+There are over 400 different types of plants that bloom on the tundra, but few plants are associated with year-round growth.
 One of the issues with plants growing on the tundra is the nature of its soil.
 While there is a thick layer of soil beneath the ice, it rarely thaws beyond a few inches.
 This means that only plants with the shallowest roots can take hold.

-The fact that plant life is present, but not always lasting plays an important role in sustaining the other life forms that live in this biome.
+The fact that plant life is present, but not always lasting plays an essential role in sustaining the other life forms that live in this biome.
 As the plants die and decay, many of the other organisms will use them to nourish themselves during the long winter months.